 Called the “Van Cliburn of today” by the BBC, pianist Alexander Kobrin has placed himself at the forefront of today's performing musicians.
-His prize winning performances have been praised for their brilliant technique, musicality, and emotional engagement with the audience.
-The New York Times has written that Kobrin was a “fastidious guide” to Schumann’s “otherworldly visions, pointing out hunters, flowers, haunted corners, and friendly bowers, all captured in richly characterized vignettes...This was a performance that will be revered and remembered as a landmark of the regeneration of exceptional classical music in Central New York.”
+His prize-winning performances have been praised for their brilliant technique, musicality, and emotional engagement with audiences.
+The New York Times has written that Kobrin was a “fastidious guide” to Schumann’s “otherworldly visions, pointing out hunters, flowers, haunted corners and friendly bowers, all captured in richly characterized vignettes.”

-Kobrin has performed with many of the world’s great orchestras including the New York Philharmonic, Tokyo Philharmonic, Russian National Orchestra, Belgrade Philharmonic, English Chamber Orchestra, Orchestra Verdi, Orchestre de la Suisse Romande, Moscow Philharmonic, Royal Liverpool Philharmonic, Dallas Symphony, Berliner Symphony, Chicago Sinfonietta, Swedish Radio Symphony, Birmingham Symphony, Warsaw Philharmonic, and the BBC Symphony Orchestra.
-Conductors he has collaborated with include Mikhail Pletnev, Mikhail Jurovsky, Mark Elder, Vassiliy Sinaisky, James Conlon, Claus Peter Flor, Alexander Lazarev, Vassiliy Petrenko, and Yuri Bashmet.
+Kobrin has performed with many of the world’s great orchestras including the New York Philharmonic, Tokyo Philharmonic, Russian National Orchestra, Belgrade Philharmonic, English Chamber Orchestra, Orchestra Verdi, Orchestre de la Suisse Romande, Moscow Philharmonic, Royal Liverpool Philharmonic, Dallas Symphony, Berliner Philharmoniker, Chicago Sinfonietta, Swedish Radio Symphony, Birmingham Symphony, Warsaw Philharmonic, and the BBC Symphony Orchestra.
+He has collaborated with such conductors as Mikhail Pletnev, Michail Jurowski, Mark Elder, Vassily Sinaisky, James Conlon, Claus Peter Flor, Alexander Lazarev, Vasily Petrenko, and Yuri Bashmet.

-He has appeared in recital at major halls worldwide, including the Louvre Auditorium and Salle Cortot in Paris, Albert Hall and Wigmore Hall in London, Munich Herkulesaal and Berliner Filarmonia Hall in Germany, the Kennedy Centre in Washington, Avery Fisher Hall in New York, the Great Hall at the Moscow Conservatoire, Sheung Wan Civic Centre in Hong Kong, as well as Sala Verdi in Milan and many others.
-Other past performances have include recitals at Bass Hall for the Cliburn Series, the Washington Performing Arts Society, La Roque d'Antheron, the Ravinia Festival, the Beethoven Easter Festival, Busoni Festival, the renowned Klavier-Festival Ruhr, the Festival Musique dans le Grésivaudan, the International Keyboard Institute & Festival, and annual concert tours in Japan, China and Taiwan.
-Kobrin has also performed a two-piano recital in collaboration with his friend of many years, French pianist Frederic d’Oria Nicolas at Salle Gaveau, Paris which was broadcast by both Mezzo and ARTE.
+He has appeared in recital at major halls worldwide, including the Avery Fisher Hall in New York, the Kennedy Center in Washington, DC, Albert Hall and Wigmore Hall in London, Auditorium du Louvre, Salle Gaveau and Salle Cortot in Paris, Munich Herkulessaal and Berliner Philharmonie Hall in Germany, the Great Hall of the Moscow Conservatory, Sheung Wan Civic Centre in Hong Kong, as well as La Sala Verdi in Milan and many others.
+Other past performances have included recitals at Bass Performance Hall for the Cliburn Series, the Washington Performing Arts Society, La Roque d'Anthéron, the Ravinia Festival, the Beethoven Easter Festival, Busoni Festival, the renowned Klavier-Festival Ruhr, the Festival Musique dans le Grésivaudan, the International Keyboard Institute & Festival, and annual concert tours in Japan, China, and Taiwan.

 Kobrin was born in 1980 in Moscow.
-At the age of five, he was enrolled in the world-famous Gnessin Special School of Music after which he attended the prestigious Moscow Tchaikovsky Conservatoire.
+At the age of five, he was enrolled in the world-famous Gnessins Special School of Music after which he attended the prestigious Moscow Tchaikovsky Conservatory.
 His teachers have included renowned professors Tatiana Zelikman and Lev Naumov.